Preparing for Graduate School

 Once you’ve done that, put the same effort into choosing which graduate school is right for you, and determining what your priorities are when it comes to picking a program.
 Consider the decision as if you were job hunting.
 If you find yourself accepted to multiple graduate schools, weigh the pros and cons of each program.
 We explore this topic on our main page, but look at things like the financial aid offered, a school’s reputation and location, and the vibe felt on your campus visit.
 Doing your research is crucial to making sure you end up where you should!

 Whether you’re still in the planning stages, or getting ready to start applying to your list of graduate schools, it’s important to be forward-thinking.
 Will you be going to graduate school the fall after you graduate from college?
 Do you want to work in your desired field for a few years first and wait to apply?
 How long will it take you to get your life and finances in order before you feel ready to go to graduate school?
 Create a timeline that is specific to where you are in the process and your intended start date.

-If you’re a college senior looking to go to graduate school immediately after graduation, you should have taken your requisite standardized tests at the beginning of the school year.
-Applications are typically due about nine months before your expected start date, which would mean late fall/early winter due dates for you college seniors.
+If you are a college senior looking to go to graduate school immediately after graduation, you should have taken your requisite standardized tests at the beginning of the school year.
+Applications are typically due around nine prior to your expected start date, which would mean late fall/early winter due dates for you college seniors.
 You should be evaluating any admittance letters by the spring of your senior year.
-If you decide to expand your timeline and defer enrollment, know that the spot you were offered at the graduate school of your choice may not be waiting for you when you’re ready to start your program.
-You may need to reapply all over again if you wait too long, as many programs that offer deferment at all will only allow you to postpone your enrollment for a year.
+If you decide to expand your timeline and defer enrollment, be aware that you may lose the spot you were initially offered when expected.
+You may need to reapply all over again if you wait too long, as many programs that offer deferment will only postpone enrollment for a year.